5 Date Ideas to Help Keep Your Relationship Exciting

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

-Set up a poker table (depending on what you plan on ‘wagering’ you might want to play this game last… or not!) and see if the cards are in your favor.
+Set up a poker table (depending on what you plan on ‘wagering’; play this game last… or not!) and see if the cards are in your favor.

-You could play roulette and assign each number with chores and if you pick that number and win then you don’t have to do it for the next two weeks.
+You could play roulette and assign each number with chores, and if you pick that number and win, you don’t have to do it for the next two weeks.

 You could also assign certain activities to the numbers, and if you choose that number and win, you get to do that activity right then.

 If you go that route, playing poker first might be more prudent!

 This date night is perfect if you were looking for a little ‘luck.’

 If you aren’t feeling that adventurous, but are looking to have a little fun, then you can’t go wrong with this one.